Z3r0nom1/Find-DuplicatedFiles/README.md

 ## Overview

 `Find-PSOneDuplicateFile` is a PowerShell script designed to identify and manage duplicate files within a specified directory.
-The script recursively scans files, computes SHA1 hashes using `certutil`, and identifies duplicates based on these hashes.
+The script recursively scans files, computes SHA1 hashes using `Get-FileHash`, and identifies duplicates based on these hashes.
 The results are saved to CSV files for easy review and further action.

 ## Features

 - **Recursive File Search**: Scans all files in the specified directory and its subdirectories.
 - **Batch Processing**: Processes files in batches to optimize memory usage and performance.
 - **Exclusion of Folders**: Specify folders to exclude from the duplicate check.
-- **SHA1 Hashing**: Uses `certutil` to compute SHA1 hashes for files.
+- **SHA1 Hashing**: Uses `Get-FileHash` to compute SHA1 hashes for files.
+- **Immediate Hash Writing**: Writes hashes to the CSV file immediately after computation, freeing up memory.
 - **CSV Output**: Saves both hashed file data and duplicate file information to CSV files.
 - **Error Handling**: Includes mechanisms to handle file access issues and retry hashing operations.

 ## Prerequisites

 - PowerShell 5.0 or later.
-- Windows OS with `certutil` available (default on Windows).
+- Windows OS with `Get-FileHash` available (default on Windows).

 ## Script Parameters